lhervier/KSP-SteamInputPlugin/README-Linux.md

+# Using on Linux

+This plugin is working with the native version.
+As of today, using proton will break key bindings with SteamInput if you don't have a US QWERTY Keyboard...

+Also beware that by default, with the native Linux version of KSP, the modifier key is Right Shift instead of Left Alt.
+Edit the settings.cfg file (search for "RightShift"), and change the value (Set it to "LeftAlt").

 # Compilation and Installation on Linux

 This guide explains how to compile and install the SteamInput mod for KSP on Ubuntu 24.04.